SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 # This is a note for SQL

+## What we need to do SQL question

+1. JOIN Fuction : LEFT JOIN/RIGHT JOIN/CROSS JOIN
+2.
+3.

 ## Selection area

 1. SELECT '10-15>' AS bin FROM ifio : you could just input the string to the selection result.